SmalkiGroove/heroes-expansion/doc/HEROES.md

 Enlightened - Sorcerer

 • Experience and Knowledge bonuses granted by the Learning skill are doubled.
-• Intelligence and Exaltation perks grant 50% more stats and Meditation restore mana beyond limit.
+• Intelligence and Exaltation perks grant 50% more stats and Meditation can restore mana beyond limit.
 • Hero starts with hidden skill Enlightened, giving +2 Knowledge and 1000 experience points.

 Starting Skills